Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/glossary.typ

   An API developed by students at Purdue, used to control vex robots.
 ])

+#nb_create_glossary_entry(
+  title: "Odometry",
-#nb_create_glossary_entry(title: "Odometry", definition: [
+  definition: [
     A method of tracking the position of the robot in cartesian coordinates developed by team 5225, the Pilons.
-])
+  ],
+)

 #nb_create_glossary_entry(
   title: "Absolute Movement",